 This is one of Exeter Cathedral’s Gurney Stoves taken some while back – Garton & King converted one or more of these stoves to either oil or gas fired.

-A close up of the Gurney Stove at Bude Visitor Centre (My thanks to them for allowing me to photograph it).
+A close up of the Gurney Stove at Bude Heritage Centre, The Cast Bude.
+(My thanks to them for allowing me to photograph it).

 The Wash House, King Street, Exeter.